preludeorg/operator-support/README.md

 You can download the latest copy of the application [here](https://www.prelude.org/download/current), for either MacOS, Windows or Linux.

 > Did you know that the team at Prelude runs free red team training programs as part of our open-source outreach?
 We teach IT/InfoSec/DevOps/defenders/software engineers how to red team, so they can apply practical techniques to their day jobs.
 Check out the [Pink Badge](https://www.prelude.org/training/pinkbadge) for more details.

-This repository is the spot to report bugs or submit feature requests.

 ## Resources